asnover/Transfer-Service/README.md

 - [ ] Allow more world teleportation options than just the overworld and the default world folder.
 - [ ] Add Redis support
 - [ ] Add SQL support

-Known Issues:
-- The command `/transfer remserver` will not fully delete data from `data.yml` and must be manually removed.